tytydraco/yessleep/out/Girl_Dinner.md

 I was suddenly surrounded by a crowd of people.
 I sat back down, sweating bullets, hemmed in on all sides.
 Someone slid a slice of cake in front of me, right next to my untouched meal, and a fleet of servers started clapping and singing in unison.
 A pair of hands garroted me with an elastic band as a conical hat was affixed atop my head.

-"When you were in the bathroom earlier, I told them it was your birthday!"
+"When you were in the bathroom earlier I told them it was your birthday!"
 Monica crowed.